Decentralized Caching Schemes and Performance Limits in Two-layer Networks: Conclusions

 \section{Conclusions}

-We studied the decentralized caching in two-layer networks, where users request contents through intermediate nodes (helpers) from a file server.
-In particular, we first exploited the correlations of the pre-stored contents in two layers, namely, cross-layer storage correlations (CSC), as well as the single-layer multicast opportunities (SMO) from the file server (each helper) to helpers (the attached users), and developed an S$\&$C caching scheme to reduce the transmission rates in the two-layer network.
-Then, by combining CSC, SMO, and cross-layer multicast opportunities (CMO) from the server to users in a proper manner, we proposed a hybrid caching scheme.
-With the hybrid caching scheme, the transmission rate in the first layer is reduced without compromising the transmission rate in the second layer compared with the generalized caching scheme in \cite{NKaram2016}.
-Therefore, the achievable rate region of the proposed hybrid caching scheme is better than the generalized caching scheme in \cite{NKaram2016}.
-Furthermore, we demonstrate that the achievable rate region of the proposed hybrid caching scheme is order-optimal with constant multiplicative and additive factors $\frac{1}{48}$ and $4$, respectively.
+In this paper, we studied the decentralized caching in two-layer networks, in which users request contents from a server and the server satisfies users through helpers.
+By simultaneously utilizing the CCG, SMO, and CMO, we developed an hybrid caching scheme to reduce the traffic loads/transmission rates from both the server and the helpers.
+Besides, we analytically derived the transmission rates and demonstrated that the hybrid caching scheme is able to reduce the transmission rate from the server without increasing the transmission rate from each helper compared with the caching scheme in \cite{NKaram2016}.
+Furthermore, we theoretically analyzed the performance limit of the proposed caching scheme and demonstrated that the achievable rate region of the proposed caching scheme lies within constant margins to the information-theoretic optimum.
+In particular, the multiplicative and additive factors are carefully sharpened to be $\frac{1}{48}$ and $4$ respectively, both of which are better than those in \cite{NKaram2016}.
+Finally, simulation results demonstrated the advantage of the proposed caching scheme compared with the caching scheme in \cite{NKaram2016} in terms of the overall traffic load in the network.

 \appendices